 Lyubomirsky, S., Sheldon, K., & Schkade, D. (2005).
 Pursuing happiness: The architecture of sustainable change.
 Review of General Psychology, 9(2), 111-131.

-Study participants who performed five acts of kindness every week for six weeks saw a significant boost in happiness, but only if they performed their five acts in a single day rather than spread out over each week.
+People who performed five acts of kindness every week for six weeks saw a significant boost in happiness, but only if they performed their five acts in a single day rather than spread out over each week.
 This may be because many acts of kindness are small, so spreading them out might make them harder to remember and savor.

 Researchers believe this practice makes you feel happier because it makes you think more highly of yourself and become more aware of positive social interactions.
 It may also increase your kind, helpful attitudes and tendencies toward others in your family or your community.
 Evidence suggests that variety is key: There's a risk that kindness can start to feel routine, so it helps to approach it with a spirit of curiosity, always looking for new ways to express your care and kindness and looking for new people to help.